beatmadsen/tell/README.md

   It would be interesting to see if some of these ideas can be put together in a language.

 1. There should probably be a third reason too.
-I can't think of something specific right now, but maybe something about learning stuff,
+I can't think of something specific right now, but maybe something about learning stuff.

+### What does the name mean?

+The name Tell primarily comes from the object oriented design principle of "Tell, don't ask".
+The language is designed so that, insofar as objects are concerned, you must do exactly that.

+As a secondary inspiration, the Scala based actor library Akka uses the method 'tell', or its alias '!' to send data from one actor to another.
+Since all classes in Tell are actors, even if the syntax is different, 'telling' is a big part of using the language.

 ## Philosophy